Skip to Main Content

 Record Restrictions

-Patient records contain private medical information and are generally restricted for 75 years from the date of the last entry in the record or file.
+Patient records contain private medical information and are generally restricted for 75 years from the date of the last entry in the record or file and occasionally 100 years due to sensitive and/or third-party data.
 If the record you are requesting will be restricted under this guideline, you should apply for permission to access the records.

 Use the Access to Restricted Records for Individuals form to apply for access to restricted state hospital records.
 Please contact library staff at reference@mnhs.org for more information on this step.